vinuvarshith95/vinuvarshith95/README.md

 Deployed publicly using Render with full HTTPS security.

 <b>Live Site:</b> https://cyber-password-toolkit.onrender.com/
+(The application may take upto a minute to load)

 ### SOC Automation Lab
 Deployed a cloud-based SOC lab on DigitalOcean using Wazuh, TheHive, and Shuffle.